 We’ve all been there.
 You go out shopping, get caught up in the excitement, and come back home to realize, “Wow — I already have a pair of those!”

 So next time, before you go clothes shopping, go through your entire closet and take pictures of what you have, then list out what you need.
 You wouldn’t go grocery shopping without knowing what you already have, would you?

 This will ensure that your clothes money goes to items you actually need.
 Plus, you'll know right away if you need pants to go along with the sweet new shirt you found, or if you already have something matching at home to round out the outfit.

 TJ Maxx, Kohl’s, and Nordstrom Rack are just a few retailers with top brand discounts that can help most young, budget-conscious professionals build out their work wardrobes.
 Outlet malls are also a popular destination for the brands you love at prices that’ll have you breathing a sigh of relief.
-Not this:

 There’s a delicate balance you need to strike between price and quality.
 If something is discounted, make sure it isn’t due to poor quality.
 If you buy a shirt at 50% off but have to replace it a month later, wouldn’t you have been better off buying the high-quality one at full price?

 Can you really tell the difference between a $100 watch and one that’s $500?
 Didn’t think so.

 A watch can be the missing piece that brings an entire outfit together.
 Plus, it’s more professional to check the time on your watch rather than checking your phone.
 Still, you don’t want to be the person who spent several hundred dollars on a watch that looks just like your coworker’s $99 one.

 If you need a practical, yet stylish watch, retailers like MVMT have got your wrist covered.